Using a Debit Card versus Credit Card

 There are some transactions that are better to pay with a credit card – such as car rentals, hotel reservations and fuel purchases.
 In some cases, if you use a debit card for these transactions, a certain amount is placed on hold or in reserve and may affect your available balance.

 Some people also prefer one card over the other for the rewards they can earn.
 For instance, when using Greater Nevada’s debit cards, the associated checking accounts offer rewards such as higher earnings and online purchase rebates when monthly qualifications are met.
 The debit card can also be used at more than 30,000 fee-free ATMs nationwide, or you can ask for cash back at many merchant locations without any additional fees.
 The debit cards are also protected by GNCU’s Zero Liability policy.

 Greater Nevada’s credit cards also offer rewards, such as cash back.
 Plus there are options for those building or re-establishing a credit history.
-The card also offers security features that protect against fraudulent use, with Elan's Zero Fraud Liability policy.
+The card also offers security features that protect against fraudulent use.
 Cash advances are also available, but there are typically fees for withdrawing cash from your credit card account.

 Tips for Using a Debit Card

 - Know your current bank account balance and available funds, including withdrawals that are still pending, to avoid overdraft fees.
 Tools like account alerts provided by your credit union or bank are great for this.

 - Keep sales and ATM receipts or copies, and review them against your monthly statements.
 If you suspect a mistake or fraudulent use, contact your financial institution immediately.